 How to invest in your mental health and wellbeing at WBS

-Joanna Murphy, Mental Health Co-ordinator at WBS, offers advice on how to invest in your mental health and wellbeing during your studies and where to go if you feel you need support.
+The coronavirus pandemic has brought change and uncertainty that might make it feel more difficult than usual to take care of your mental health and wellbeing.
+We offer advice on how to invest in your mental health and wellbeing during your studies and where to go if you feel you need support.

 What is mental health?

 Well it’s something we all have...it’s just as important to care for our mental health as it is our physical health.

 Mental health problems affect people from all walks of life – all ages, all genders, all cultures and all ethnicities.

 There are likely to be friends, members of your family, work colleagues, and staff and students at WBS who have experienced mental health issues.
 You may be experiencing or have experienced a mental health issue yourself.

 Mental health problems are very common – 1 in 4 people will experience problems with their mental health every year.
 People are talking about mental health more which helps to reduce the stigma associated with it.

 You may or may not know that the following people have experienced mental health problems:

 Prince Harry, Stormzy and Lady Gaga have been open about their mental health issues and shared their experiences.

 Experts agree that many historical figures, such as Isaac Newton and Florence Nightingale, had diagnoses of severe and enduring mental health problems.
 This did not stop them becoming successful and achieving many things in their lives.